Leipzig: City council

+State Landtag

+In the Landtag of Saxony, Leipzig is divided among eight constituencies.
+After the 2024 Saxony state election, the composition and representation of each was as follows:

 Bundestag

-Leipzig is represented in the Bundestag by three constituencies; Leipzig I, Leipzig II and Leipzig-Land.
+In the Bundestag, Leipzig constitutes two constituencies.
+In the 20th Bundestag, the composition and representation of each was as follows:

 Demographics

-Leipzig has a population of about 600,000.
+Leipzig has a population of about 620,000.
 In 1930, the population reached its historical peak of over 700,000.
 It decreased steadily from 1950 to about 530,000 in 1989.
 In the 1990s, the population decreased rather rapidly to 437,000 in 1998.
 This reduction was mostly due to outward migration and suburbanisation.
 After almost doubling the city area by incorporation of surrounding towns in 1999, the number stabilised and started to rise again, with an increase of 1,000 in 2000.
 As of 2015, Leipzig is the fastest-growing city in Germany with over 500,000 inhabitants.

 The growth of the past 10–15 years has mostly been due to inward migration.
 In recent years, inward migration accelerated, reaching an increase of 12,917 in 2014.

 In the years following German reunification, many people of working age took the opportunity to move to the states of the former West Germany to seek employment opportunities.
 This was a contributory factor to falling birth rates.
 Births dropped from 7,000 in 1988 to less than 3,000 in 1994.
 However, the number of children born in Leipzig has risen since the late 1990s.
 In 2011, it reached 5,490 births resulting in a RNI of −17.7 (−393.7 in 1995).

 The unemployment rate decreased from 18.2% in 2003 to 9.8% in 2014 and 7.6% in June 2017.

 The percentage of the population from an immigrant background is low compared with other German cities.
 As of 2012, only 5.6% of the population were foreigners, compared to the German national average of 7.7%.

 The number of people with an immigrant background (immigrants and their children) grew from 49,323 in 2012 to 77,559 in 2016, making them 13.3% of the city's population (Leipzig's population 579,530 in 2016).

-The largest minorities (first and second generation) in Leipzig by country of origin as of 31.12.2018 are:
+The largest minorities (first and second generation) in Leipzig by country of origin as of 31 December 2021 are:

 Culture, sights and cityscape

-In the last decade, Leipzig has become known for its numerous cultural and nightlife institutions, earning the nickname Hypezig, earning the city comparisons to 1990s and early 2000s Berlin.
-The affordability, diversity and openness of the city have attracted many young people from across Europe, leading to a trendsetting alternative atmosphere, resulting in an innovative music, dance and art scene that has developed in the 2010s.
+In the 2010s, Leipzig was often referred to as Hypezig, as overblown comparisons were made to 1990s and early 2000s Berlin.
+The affordability, diversity and openness of the city have attracted many young people from across Europe, leading to a trendsetting alternative atmosphere, resulting in an innovative music, dance and art scene.

-Young people, musicians, artists, designers and entrepreneurs continued to settle in the city and made Leipzig a growing cultural center in Germany and Europe recalling the larger Berlin.

-The growing cultural performance of the city was underscored by the city's population has grown by more than 50,000 people over the last five years alone, many of whom are young people in the creative class.